Malphaet/Maximilien-Rigaut/MI3/Algorithmique/DM2/Readme.md

 1. Detect posible options

 ### Hash Tables
-+ Load/Create a hash table
++ Create a hash table
-+ Save it if created
 + Do the hash comparaison

 ### Jacquard Distance